reply-fr/sustainable-personal-accounts/PITCHME.md

 ## :sparkles: Sustainable Personal Accounts

-__What?__ SPA provides an entire AWS account to every cloud practitioner of an enterprise.
-Yes, this can mean 10,000s of AWS accounts to manage.
+__What?__ SPA provides an entire AWS account to software engineers of an enterprise.
+Yes, this can mean thousands of AWS accounts to manage.

 __Why?__ Collective business agility relies on individuals.
 Democratize access to AWS console and tools to accelerate innovation.

 __How?__ SPA automates the management of AWS personal accounts at scale, with maintenance windows on each account.
 Central teams can purge resources, enforce corporate guardrails and update shared blueprints periodically and automatically.

+---

+## :telescope: Use Sustainable Personal Accounts to:

+- align newly created AWS account with corporate policies
+- configure AWS Budgets, and consolidate budget alerts
+- continuously deploy the DevOps and SIEM tools of your enterprise
+- force the purge of cloud resources at regular points in time
+- tag AWS accounts as per FinOps and CloudOps changing needs
+- manage AWS accounts collectively (by Organization Unit) or individually
+- set maintenance window of your choice
+- adjust CodeBuild scripts to your exact needs

 ---
 ## :rainbow: Guiding Principles